clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

         duration: 300ms

 ```
-See [lvgl-cookbook-animbatt](#lvgl-cookbook-animbatt) in the Cookbook for a more detailed example.
+See [Battery charging animation](#lvgl-cookbook-animbatt) in the Cookbook for a more detailed example.

 {{< anchor "lvgl-widget-arc" >}}